mantidproject/mantid/docs/source/algorithms/CreateTransmissionWorkspace-v2.rst

 The diagram above illustrates the main steps in the algorithm.
 Below is a more detailed diagram describing how transmission workspaces are converted to units of wavelength and normalized by monitors.
-First, the input workspace is converted to wavelength and :literal:`ProcessingInstructions` are used to extract the detectors of interest.
-If :literal:`I0MonitorIndex`, :literal:`MonitorBackgroundWavelengthMin` and :literal:`MonitorBackgroundWavelengthMax` are provided, the monitor will be extracted from the input workspace and its background will be subtracted according to :literal:`MonitorBackgroundWavelengthMin` and :literal:`MonitorBackgroundWavelengthMax`.
-If :literal:`MonitorIntegrationWavelengthMin` and :literal:`MonitorIntegrationWavelengthMax`
-are provided, monitors will be integrated according to that range.
-Finally, the detector workspace will be normalized by the monitor workspace, and the resulting workspace will be cropped according to :literal:`WavelengthMin` and :literal:`WavelengthMax`.
+First, detectors and monitors are extracted from the input workspace using :ref:`algm-GroupDetectors` and :ref:`algm-CropWorkspace` respectively, using ``ProcessingInstructions`` in the first case and ``I0MonitorIndex`` in the second case.
+Then, each of the resulting workspaces is converted to wavelength (note that ``AlignBins`` is set to ``True`` for this), detectors are normalized by monitors, and the resulting workspace is cropped in wavelength according to ``WavelengthMin`` and ``WavelengthMax``, which are both mandatory parameters.
+Note that the normalization by monitors is optional, and only takes place if :literal:`I0MonitorIndex`, :literal:`MonitorBackgroundWavelengthMin` and :literal:`MonitorBackgroundWavelengthMax` are provided.
+In this case, the monitor of interest will be extracted from the input workspace, converted to wavelength, and its background will be subtracted according to :literal:`MonitorBackgroundWavelengthMin` and :literal:`MonitorBackgroundWavelengthMax`.
+If :literal:`MonitorIntegrationWavelengthMin` and :literal:`MonitorIntegrationWavelengthMax` are provided, monitors will be integrated according to that range.
+If monitors are not integrated, there is an addition step in which detectors will be rebinned to monitors using :ref:`algm-RebinToWorkspace`, to ensure that the normalization can be performed.
+Below is a summary of the main steps in the algorithm.
-Note that monitor normalization is optional and only happens when all :literal:`I0MonitorIndex`, :literal:`MonitorBackgroundWavelengthMin` and :literal:`MonitorBackgroundWavelengthMax` are provided.
+For the sake of clarity, all possible steps are illustrated, even if some of them are optional.

 .. diagram:: CreateTransmissionWorkspace_ConvertToWavelength-v2_wkflw.dot